Andonome/lk/shell/setup/quality_of_life.md

 ---
-title: "Quality of Life"
+title: Quality of Life
-tags: [ "basics", "setup" ]
+tags:
+- basics
+- setup
 ---

 This & That